zduino/JavaCrashCourse/src/Lesson1/Lesson01.md

 String
 - Length `myStr.length()`: Gets the number of characters in the string
 - Equals `myStr.equals(myOtherStr)`: Compares the values of two strings

+Program output stream
+- Print `System.out.print("My string")`: prints the arguments to the console
+- Print New Line `System.out.println("My string")`: prints the arguments to the console followed by a new line character

 ### Code Readability
 Many programmers become very opinionated when it comes to the syntax and structure one should use while writing a